magento/devdocs/guides/v2.2/cloud/project/project-conf-files_magento-app.md

 `crons` supports the following:

 *	`spec`: The cron specification.
-The minimum interval is once per 5 minutes.
+For Starter and Pro Integration environments, the minimum interval is once per 5 minutes.
+You will need to complete [additional configurations]({{page.baseurl}}cloud/configure/setup-cron-jobs.html#admin) for crons in those environments.
 *	`cmd`: The command to execute.

 A sample Magento cron job follows: